 This year, the course paired eight student teams, totaling 30 students, with social enterprises in India and Brazil.
 Over the years, student team have worked in numerous countries in Africa and Latin America, as well as in India.

 Yale SOM launched GSE in 2006.
-Sheldon, executive director of the Program on Social Enterprise and lecturer in the practice of management, has led it since 2009.
+Sheldon, executive director of the Program on Social Enterprise, Innovation, and Impact and lecturer in the practice of management, has led it since 2009.
 The course grew out of the Global Social Enterprise student club, which offered students pro bono consulting projects in developing countries.
 In 2006, students asked that the student club’s programming be designed into a full-fledged course with faculty guidance.

 Today, the popular elective course draws students from across Yale.
 GSE pairs student teams with mission-driven social enterprises in India during the fall semester and in a different country of focus each year during the spring semester.
 At each semester’s end, the student teams give presentations both to their partner organizations and to the SOM community.